Published: 05 March 2018

 Many healthcare professionals still trend towards a paternalistic style of conversation by 'telling' patients what they need to do.

 In many cases, there is nothing wrong with this.
-It’s how we inform, prescribe and teach, and for most patients most of the time that is a helpful approach to take.
+It's how we inform, prescribe and teach, and for most patients, most of the time, it's a helpful approach to take.
 It assumes that the patient is willing and able to change.

 However, when lifestyle changes are needed, that approach doesn't always work.